ArmanAraqelyan/OAuth2/README.md

 ### Project Description:
 The project embraces the login and the registration features therefore it redirects to the profile page while there will be displayed name, surname and the registration time.
 The used technologies:
+- Vue.js
 - Docker
+- OAuth2
 - PHP (Slim Framework)
-- OAuth2
+- PDO
-- Vue.js
+- MySQL

 ### Usage:
 To open the project run the start.sh file which does the following processes: